 Graduate Certificate in Entrepreneurship & Innovation

-- Conceive and pitch an idea for an innovative new product, startup business or social enterprise by producing a 90-second video
+- Utilize creative problem solving skills to conceive and pitch an idea for an innovative new product, startup business or social enterprise as a class project

 - Take MBA-level coursework and earn credits toward the Lerner MBA

 - Complete the program in as little as one year

 - Build a professional network in a collaborative academic environment

 Maintain a 3.0 GPA to be awarded the certificate.

 ENTR 655 – Startup Experience I

 ENTR 650 – Business Accelerator for Entrepreneurial Ventures